MiniEinsteinD/MonopolyGame/M3/README.txt

-()
+(Daniah Mohammed - 101145902)

 This is milestone #3 of the Monopoly Project.
 The changes made to previous version will be included in a separate file called "ChangeLogs.txt".

-	We started by reading the milestone's description, then we updated the initial UML diagram that was created in milestone #1.
+	We started by reading the milestone's description, then we updated the UML diagram that was created in milestone #2.
 Based on the UML diagram, the workload was then divided between the members of the group.